 - Who can wear this brace?
 Men and women of all ages can benefit from the stretch provided by this nighttime foot sock.

 - How do I put it on?
 Undo the ankle strap and slide your foot all the way into the sock.
 Wrap the ankle strap snugly around your ankle and secure the fastener.
 Unhook the toe strap, feed it through the D-ring, and pull gently upward.
 Reattach the toe strap to the top of your foot.
 You should feel a gentle stretch in your plantar fascia.
-For a greater stretch, remove the fastener end piece.
-Fold or cut the strap to make it shorter and reattached the end piece.
-Please note, once trimmed the sock can’t be returned.
+For a more significant stretch, remove the fastener end piece.
+Fold or cut the strap to shorten it and reattach the end piece.
+Please note that once trimmed, the sock can’t be returned.

-- Washing Instructions: Hand wash in warm water with mild soap.
-Allow Achilles tendon stretcher to air dry completely before reapplying.
+- Washing instructions: Hand wash in warm water with mild soap.
+Allow the Achilles tendon stretcher to air dry completely before reapplying.
 Do not remove the plastic shell.